Idealistmatthew/idealistmatthew.github.io/docs/_posts/2021-07-21-Oxbridge-Blueprints-The-STEM-Interview.md

 Here is an example for a Mathematics applicant.
 If your personal statement contains a passage expressing your astonishment at the beauty of Green's Theorem or the Divergence theorem.
 It might be a good idea go through the proofs of those theories and some intuitive explanations and visualizations behind those theories.

 ## Technical Questions
 In this part of the interview, you will be asked questions related to your field to study.
 Another constraint on the questions for Cambridge applicants is that they will be somewhat related to the modules you have listed in your COPA application(essentially what chapters you have covered so far in your A Levels syllabus).
 Oxford applicants will also receive questions related to their syllabus but they will make assumptions based on the less specific UCAS application that does not include the modules that you have covered thus far.

-There are many things you can do to prepare for this part of the interview.
+# Preparing for the Interview

-### Internalize the A Level syllabus
+## Internalize the A Level syllabus
 Mastering the A Level syllabus is the bare minimum requirement to do well in the interview.
 Especially for STEM subjects where concepts are built upon each other, having strong fundamentals will really help your experience during the interview.
 A way to ensure you have completely grasped all the required concepts is to have a checklist based off the syllabus content and check off everything that you feel confident in explaining and applying in a problem solving question.

-### Practice Interview Questions
+## Practice Interview Questions
 Interview questions often are a bit different from questions your see in textbooks or normal past year papers.
 They require a bit more thinking outside the box and often requires you to use your existing knowledge as a stepping stone to deduce new information required to solve the problem.
 Here are a few sources that provide you with some questions that train those problem solving muscles required for the Oxbridge Interview.

-#### Physics and Engineering
+### Physics and Engineering

 1. [I Want to Study Engineering Website](https://i-want-to-study-engineering.org/)